 Likewise, if you want to relax and invest in a little wellness, you can find plenty of peace and quiet at the on-board spa and fitness center, where Royal Caribbean provides luxurious treatments, with a full menu of wellness options, as well as for-a-fee fitness classes.

-10. Thrills and chills abound
+10. Thrills and Chills

 If you think the only thrills and chills you’re going to find aboard a cruise ship are just by the pool and maybe zipping down a waterslide, think again.
 There’s plenty of other adrenaline-pumping and cooling fun to be had all over this cruise ship.